 - 0 Comment(s)

-When the time comes and you need to clear a clog, you’ve got a few options.
-You could try a homemade remedy, or you could go the common route and just grab a drain cleaner from the supermarket.
+When the time comes and you need to clear a drain clog, you’ve got a few options.
+You could try a homemade remedy, or you could go the common route and just grab a drain cleaner from a department store.

-Most of the products at the department store are made with strong chemicals to break down hair, grease, and oils.
+Most of the products at the department store are made with strong chemicals to break down hair and oils.
 However, chemical-based drain cleaners have some competition as of late: enzyme-based cleaners.
 These drain cleaners use bacteria and powerful enzymes to break down hair and organic matter.

 So, how do you choose between a chemical-based drain cleaner or an enzyme-based one?
 Should you go the traditional route or take a risk?
 Let’s "break down" the argument.

 Chemical cleaners work, but at a price